shunichironomura/pdag/README.md

 ## Requirements list

-### Requirements for variable nodes
+### Requirements for parameter nodes

-- [ ] Users can define variables that are relevant to the decision-making process.
+- [ ] Users can define parameters that are relevant to the decision-making process.
-- [ ] Users can define a variable without specifying its type.
+- [ ] Users can define a parameter without specifying its type.

 ### Requirements for relationship edges

-- [ ] Users can define relationships between variables that are relevant to the decision-making process.
+- [ ] Users can define relationships between parameters that are relevant to the decision-making process.
-- [ ] Users can define a relationship between variables that cannot be represented as a simple function.
+- [ ] Users can define a relationship between parameters that cannot be represented as a simple function.
 (Unknown relationships)

 ### Requirements for model evaluation

-- [ ] Users can dynamically configure the variable node types.
+- [ ] Users can dynamically configure the parameter node types.
 - [ ] Users can configure the relationship boundaries.
-- [ ] `xlrm` can analyze which variable/relationship to evaluate.
+- [ ] `xlrm` can analyze which parameter/relationship to evaluate.

 ## Usage